cruxppc/cruxppc-ng-3.5/README.md

   This repository provides release notes, an installation handbook and various notes and materials related to crux ppc development.

-  The 'releases' section of this repository provides a starter crux ppc 3.5 root filesystem.
-This rootfs is the seed from which a user grows the remainder of their crux system.
+  The 'releases' section of this repository provides bootable CD images and selected pre-built "extra" packages.
 As time passes, additional pre-built packabges from opt, xorg and contrib may also be added to the releases section of this repository.